tytydraco/yessleep/out/Something_strange_was_happening_in_my_childhood_home.md

-Disclaimer: This was a long time ago, so my memories of the following events are somewhat cloudy and the story it’s mostly reconstructed based on what my family has told me.
-This story happened in Chile during the early 2000 's, and is a real story.
-I also apologize in advance on behalf of my grammar, for my first language is spanish.

-I don't know if you'll believe my words, but I say to you, this is a true story.

  Some strange things happened in my childhood home.
 It wasn't a particularly old house, it was built in the mid 80's and as far as I know, no one had died there by the time these things started to happen.
 Nonetheless, it was in a very old part of town, in a part where very dark things happened in the times when Spain governed over our country.
 Just one block away from my house, there once was a former lake (that dried and was filled a long time ago) where the colonial authorities threw the bodies of a group of Senegalese slaves that were executed for trying to return to their homes.

 I don't know if any of you believe in the spiritual sense of the word "energies", but I certainly do.
 And I believe this is a good explanation of the things that happened in my house.